ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 Smaller deployments, such as those for Development, Test, or a minimal footprint DR site, might not require the deployment of both dedicated management and workload clusters.
 You can order the VMware Regulated Workloads environment with a consolidated management and workload cluster.
 When you use a consolidated cluster, additional operation and security risks exist.
 No option is offered to deploy without a Perimeter Gateway.

-Resource exhaustion is an operational risk that might require reserving sufficient compute, storage, and network resources for management functions to guarantee the necessary resources are available to manage the environment.
+Resource exhaustion is an operational risk that might require reserving sufficient compute, storage, and network resources for management functions to ensure that the necessary resources are available to manage the environment.
 Another option to prevent resource exhaustion is through the assignment of quotas to workloads.

 Before you deploy a consolidated cluster, consider the following possible security risks:
 * An attacker who gets access to a workload VM might be able to use future microarchitectural vulnerabilities to steal secrets from or manipulate memory on an ESXi host.